 While working on the first chapter, I realized that the story of Rosalind Franklin’s contribution aptly illustrates the way science works in the real world and how women can be a part of that.
 My hope is that our work on Biology (fifth edition) will inspire both young women and young men alike to investigate God’s world and use their knowledge to help people for generations to come.

 If you’re interested in learning more about Biology (fifth edition), I’ll introduce the book to you in this video.

 • • • • •

 Rachel Santopietro loves teaching, researching, and writing about science.
-But most importantly, she loves the One who created it all.
-Rachel wants this enthusiasm to be contagious.
-The same sense of wonder that sparked her curiosity in childhood spurred her to pursue a degree in chemistry and a master’s degree in education.
+But most importantly, she loves the One who created it all and wants this enthusiasm to be contagious.
+The same sense of wonder that sparked Rachel’s curiosity in childhood spurred her to pursue a degree in chemistry and a master’s degree in education.
 She continues to be fascinated with the world and its Creator as she draws from her teaching experience to write secondary-level science textbooks for BJU Press.
-One of Rachel’s favorite pastimes is observing nature while hiking with her husband and children.
+During her personal time, Rachel enjoys observing nature while hiking with her husband and children.